hummelm10/steamdeck_startup_animations/README.md

 # steamdeck_startup_animations
+This was forked from https://github.com/kageurufu/steamdeck_startup_animations and added library.css and library.js file modifications following this guide https://docs.google.com/document/d/1LP3sLpi6N3NMSbqquLlY8a0ZNpFT-WRyRLiU_tm6N-k/edit from reddit user /u/Crazy89_

+The modifications allow for:
+* Full screen animations
+* Changes how they fade out to make the boot transition smoother
+* Removes the 10 second webm animation limit
+* Removes the haptics on boot

 A collection of steamdeck startup animations, plus a script to randomize your startup on each boot

 # So far, I've made boot animations from the following consoles: